LeoLinRui/BodyBrush/README.md

 https://user-images.githubusercontent.com/44302577/136153660-60917abf-bd55-40f5-9035-ec7517ee4595.mp4

 ## Asynchronous Inference
 Bug as feature I guess...
-I couldn't figure out how to make my code run any faster but I need something for the crit.
-Maybe it's time to learn c++.
+I couldn't figure out how to make my code run any faster but I need something presentable for the crit.
+Maybe it's time to learn c.

 A sample os async output can also be found using the link below: